Greetings of the season – Vata Season!

 “Warm” and “cooked” are key factors in the Vata-pacifying diet.
 Nourishing soups and stews, hot cereals, hearty grains, wholesome beverages and heavy desserts like rich rice pudding all feel welcome on cold winter days.

 To keep Vata in balance, favor the sweet, sour and salty tastes and avoid bitter, pungent and astringent foods.
 All dairy products, for example, pacify Vata.
 Always boil milk before you drink it, and drink it warm, with a pinch of cardamom or dry ginger in it.
 Sweet lassi is an excellent lunchtime beverage.
 Favor sweet, sour, heavy fruits, such as oranges, bananas, avocados, grapes, cherries, peaches, melons, berries, plums, pineapples, mangos and papayas.
 Vegetables should be eaten cooked; reduce raw salads.
 Beets, carrots, asparagus and sweet potatoes are good choices.
 In moderate quantities, the following vegetables are also fine, especially if they are cooked with Ghee or oil and Vata reducing spices: peas, green leafy vegetables (chopped small, with thick fibrous parts discarded), broccoli, cauliflower, celery, zucchini and potatoes.

-Good books to read: A Womens Best Medicine or Ancient Wisdom for Modern Health and for experiencing Ayurvedic Vegeterian cooking: Heaven’s Banquet.
+Good books to read: A Womens Best Medicine or Ancient Wisdom for Modern Health.

 For advice tailored specifically to your unique state of balance or imbalance it is good to have a personal consultation with a Maharishi Vedic Health Educator, ideally at the beginning of each season.
 For appointments, contact your local Maharishi Vedic Centre.